Conformal invariance of double random currents I: identification of the limit: Preliminaries on discrete models

 \subsubsection{Monomer insertions on $G^d$ and $C_G$}

 We identify the faces and vertices of the graphs $G$ and $\vec G$ with the corresponding subsets of the faces of the dimer graphs $G^d$ and $C_G$.
 We say that a vertex of $G^d$ or $C_G$ is a \emph{corner (vertex)} corresponding to $c= vu$ if it is incident both on the vertex $v$ and the face $u$ of $G$ in this identification.
+Analogously to the discussion above, for $\mathcal G\in \{ G^d, C_G\}$ and $v,v'$ two vertices of $\mathcal G$, we define $Z_{\mathcal G}^\gamma$ to be the partition function of dimer covers of the graph $\mathcal G$ with $v$ and $v'$ removed, where moreover each dimer crossed by the path $\gamma$ contributes an additional factor of $-1$ to the weight of the cover.

 \begin{lemma}[Symmetry between white and black corners] Let $b_i$ and $w_i$ (resp.~$b_j$ and $w_j$) be a black and white corner vertex of $G^d$ corresponding to the corner $c_i$ (resp.~$c_j$).
 If there is no such vertex of the chosen colour, we modify $G^d$ by splitting the corner vertex of the opposite colour (using the vertex splitting operation from Figure~\ref{fig:urbanrenewal}).
 Then